 8. Crowdsource your DNA questions

 On the DNA side, if you’re trying to sort out your endogamy issues, unknown parentage or other challenges, post an inquiry on the Facebook Group “Jewish DNA for Genetic Genealogy and Family Research.”
-Or go straight to an expert for one-on-one advice: book a DNA Mentoring Session with Your DNA Guide.
+Or go straight to an expert for one-on-one advice: book a DNA Coaching Session with Your DNA Guide.

 Shalom (Hebrew for peace/hello/goodbye) and Happy Chanukah!